-For years my grandmother has attended the weekly ritual of Jewish Shabbat dinner on Friday night, meeting at the Wendy's fast food restaurant near her home in Palm Desert, California.
+For years my grandmother has attended the weekly ritual of Jewish Shabbat dinner on Friday night, meeting at the Wendy's fast food restaurant near her home.

 For over eight years the seniors in her community, most of them in their eighties and nineties, have congregated at the fast food chain to light Shabbat candles, say the blessings and share challah and grape juice (no wine at Wendy's).
 It is a weekly event and a meaningful celebration.